intellection-mrac/tres_mosqueteros/ur-perception/README.md

 ---

 The **UR10e Industrial Reconstruction Controller** is a robust ROS node that provides precise control over an industrial 3D scanning process using a UR10e robot.
 By monitoring IO feedback from the robot, this node automatically triggers the start and stop of a 3D reconstruction process.
-It is built on top of the MRAC UR Perception framework, which leverages a Dockerized ROS workflow to ensure reproducibility, ease of deployment, and GPU acceleration for processing-intensive tasks.This documentation offers an exhaustive overview of the node’s design, hardware/software dependencies, Docker-based development setup, code execution flow, and troubleshooting recommendations.
+It is built on top of the MRAC UR Perception framework, which leverages a Dockerized ROS workflow to ensure reproducibility, ease of deployment, and GPU acceleration for processing-intensive tasks.
+This documentation offers an exhaustive overview of the node’s design, hardware/software dependencies, Docker-based development setup, code execution flow, and troubleshooting recommendations.

 ---